Skip to main content

 • Increased quality of life after rehab

-With access to our wellness and holistic mental health treatment programs and continued therapeutic support, clients leave Sana equipped not just to stay sober—but to reconnect in meaningful, healthy ways.
+With access to our continued therapeutic support and holistic wellness programs, clients leave Sana at Stowe equipped not just to stay sober, but to reconnect in meaningful, healthy ways.
+We also accept many major insurance plans, including Aetna alcohol rehab, making quality care more accessible for families who need it.

 Begin Your Journey Back to Connection

-Relationships in recovery are not only possible—they can be stronger, healthier, and more authentic than ever before.
-With the right support, boundaries, and self-awareness, it’s possible to rebuild a life of integrity, closeness, and trust.
+Relationships in recovery are not only possible.
+With the right support, they can be stronger, healthier, and more authentic than ever before.
+Honesty, boundaries, and self-awareness make it possible to rebuild a life of integrity, closeness, and trust.

-At Sana at Stowe, we walk beside you as you rebuild—with the tools, compassion, and environment necessary for lasting recovery and relational restoration.
-Sana is one phone call away at (802) 532-5277, call today.
+Sana at Stowe walks beside you as you rebuild, with the tools, compassion, and environment necessary for lasting recovery and relational restoration.
+Call us today at (866) 575-9958.
+Our admissions team is ready to help you take the next step.